taixingbi/wiki-AI/web/Network performance.md

 actual rate that information is transferred

 #### Latency
-the delay between the sender and the receiver decoding it
+delay between the sender and the receiver decoding it

 #### Jitter
 variation in packet delay at the receiver of the information